TinkerEdgeT/mendel-docs/GettingStarted.md

 update the package list in `build/debootstrap.mk`, you'll need to re-reun `mm deboostrap make-debootstrap-tarball` to regenerate this.

-#### device/
-Contains i.MX8M Enterprise-specific configuration files, kernel configurations, and other device-specific information.
-Cloned from the AndroidThings repository and will likely migrate as time goes on.

 #### docs/
 Contains this documentation, as well as other documentation about the build system and working in the tree.

-#### hardware/
-Contains the kernel and u-boot bootloader source code.
-These are forks of the original AndroidThings source code.

 #### imx-firmware/
 Contains the atheros and qualcomm Wifi firmware blobs.
 Cloned from the